FreeTAKTeam/FreeTAKHub-Installation/README.md

 1. FreeTAKServer (FTS)
 2. FreeTAKServer-UI
 3. WebMap Server
-4. Video Server
+4. Video Server (RTSP Server)
 5. Node-RED Server

-The installation is a set of Ansible/Terraform scripts that allows you to:
+The installation is a set of Ansible/Terraform scripts that allow you to:

-- create the target nodes
+- Create the target nodes.
-- install FTS and all the additional modules
+- Install FTS and all the additional modules.
-- configure FTS
+- Configure FTS.

 Currently FreeTAKServer and components have been tested successfully on Ubuntu 20.04.

 Other Linux distributions may work, but they have not been tested.

 ## Windows Prerequisites

-this is re quired only if you want to use windows.
+This is required only if you want to use Windows.

+You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.

 To install on Windows, you will have to: